-This is an original work of art by Jerome Tiger.
+This is a rare print replica of art by Jerome Tiger.

 Size: 16 x 20 inches